-Based on the characteristic vibrational fingerprints, displayed even by very similar molecular species, and the ability to measure Raman spectra in aqueous matrices, intrinsic SERS has great potential to detect toxins that could compromise our food supply.
-Several recent publications demonstrate SERS detection of toxic bacteria (e.g. Salmonella typhimurium718 and Yersinia pestis550), proteins (e.g. ricin719), and small molecules (e.g. mycotoxins720 and dipicolinic acid721).
-Perhaps the most significant challenge toward exploiting this potential lies in the requirement that to achieve a high SNR in the SERS spectrum of the toxin itself, the scattering molecule must dwell within a few nanometers of the plasmonic substrate.
+the plasmonic substrate.
 Thus, the most important design element for an intrinsic SERS sensor lies in the nature of the affinity agent, coating, or capture mechanism that will draw and/or hold the target analyte near the plasmonic surface.
-In some cases, based on the molecular features of the toxin, the toxin itself will have an affinity for the plasmonic surface and can be directly detected using SERS.
-An excellent example of this circumstance was reported by Van Duyne and coworkers, comprising the direct SERS detection of dipicolinic acid, a biomarker for Bacillus anthracis, quickly and at levels relevant for detection of infectious doses.722
+In some cases, on the basis of the molecular features of the toxin, the toxin itself will have an affinity for the plasmonic surface and can be directly detected using SERS.
+An excellent example of this circumstance was reported by Van Duyne and coworkers, comprising the direct SERS detection of dipicolinic acid, a biomarker for Bacillus anthracis, quickly and at levels relevant for detection of infectious doses.719

 In most cases, however, the target molecules do not display a natural affinity for the plasmonic substrates that enable SERS detection.
-As such, a wide range of affinity agents have been used for SERS detection of toxins (Figure 38).723 Among the most important factors to keep in mind when selecting affinity agents are (1) the length of the affinity agent (since this determines how far the analyte will be from the enhancing substrate) and (2) the Raman scattering properties of the affinity agent itself (since these vibrational bands will interfere with new signals from the target).
+As such, a wide range of affinity agents have been used for SERS detection of toxins (Figure 38).
+Among the most important factors to keep in mind when selecting affinity agents are (1) the length of the affinity agent (since this determines how far the analyte will be from the enhancing substrate) and (2) the Raman scattering properties of the affinity agent itself (since these vibrational bands will interfere with new signals from the target).